Sandboni

 Then the sandman comes

-When the night’s almost gone
+When night’s almost gone.

 He lights his lamp

-In the impending dawn.
+In impending dawn.

-Back and forth in the moonlight
+Back and forth in moonlight

 On his tractor he rides.